vvvm23/mamba-jax/README.md

 The components of the full Mamba architecture can be imported as follows:
 - An interface with the S6 (S4 with selective scan) model can be imported at the path `mamba_jax.kernels.mamba_ssm`.
-This is a purely functional implementation of the Algorithm 2 in the paper which is agnostic of the neural network API you use.
-Currently, this just dispatches to a pure JAX implementation, though the idea is you will be able to dispatch to an optimised Pallas kernel via the `mode` argument.
+This is a purely functional implementation of Algorithm 2 in the paper which is agnostic of the neural network API you use.
+Currently, this just dispatches to a pure JAX implementation, though the idea is you will be able to dispatch to an optimised Pallas kernel via the `mode` argument in the future.
 - [Equinox](https://github.com/patrick-kidger/equinox) Mamba language model and
 sub-components of it can be found in `mamba_jax.modelling.equinox` as `MambaBlock`, `ResidualBlock`, `MambaModel`, and `MambaLLM`.
-- Other neural network APIs coming soon.
+- PRs for other neural network APIs (Flax, NNX) welcome.

 ## Roadmap
 - [ ] Make this all pip installable.